stoopfrench/RESTful_Movie_API_Node/readme.md

 GET `http://localhost:8080/year/index`

-	Returns a list of years stored in the database.
+	Returns a list of ALL the years in the database.